Henri Rol-Tanguy: Biography

 Henri Tanguy was born on 12 June 1908 in Morlaix, Brittany to a family of a sailor.
 Aged 14, he moved to Paris to work as a foundryman.
 In 1925, he joined the Young Communists and ended up as a secretary.
 He did his military service in 1929 with the 8th Régiment de Zouaves in Oran, Algeria; on his return, he became an activist with the local metal workers union.

-At the outbreak of the Spanish Civil War in 1937, Tanguy joined the International Brigades to fight for Spanish Republic.
+At the outbreak of the Spanish Civil War in 1937, Tanguy joined the International Brigades to fight for the Spanish Republic.
 He was political commissar of the André Marty Battalion (made up of French and Belgian volunteers) which was part of the XIV International Brigade.
 He was wounded in the Battle of the Ebro in 1938.
 After the war, he returned to France.

 At the outbreak of World War II, Tanguy was conscripted into the French Army.
 After the surrender, he went underground with his wife Cécile Le Bihan.
 He became one of the leaders of communist resistance in Paris and organized a group that became Francs-Tireurs et Partisans (FTP).
 Tanguy used a nom de guerre of "Colonel Rol", after a close friend who had died in Spain.